eddami/XmlTvSharp/docs/getting-started.md

 dotnet add package XmlTvSharp
 ```

-XmlTvSharp targets `netstandard2.0`, so it can be used from modern .NET applications and libraries that support that target.
+XmlTvSharp supports .NET 8 and newer, including .NET 10.
+Older compatible runtimes can use the .NET Standard 2.0 build.

 ## Read a Document